dhardtke/font-awesome-minify-plugin/README.md

 Font Awesome Minify Plugin
 --------------------------

+# This project is no longer maintained.
+Please don't use it anymore!

 A [Webpack](https://webpack.js.org/) Plugin that minifies your included [FontAwesome 5](http://fontawesome.com/) CSS and fonts by only bundling the icons you are actually using.

 **Notice**: If you are using FontAwesome 4.x, you should be using version _0.1_ of this plugin!